asyncapi/website/pages/docs/tutorials/index.md

 <Remember>

-## Contribute to AsyncAPI Tutorials
+##  How to contribute to AsyncAPI Docs
 Code isn't the only way to contribute to OSS; Dev Docs are a **huge** help that benefit the entire OSS ecosystem.
 At AsyncAPI, we value Doc contributions as much as every other type of contribution. ❤️

 To get started as a Docs contributor: